School of Medicine

 My current projects explore and evaluate different computational approaches to quantify anesthetic depth using electrophysiology in various anesthetic protocols.
 A thorough characterization of the brain activity associated with brain state transitions during anesthesia administration is of critical importance to better monitor patients.
 This work is coupled with various initiatives to better predict patient outcomes.

 Charles Lee Powell Foundation Professor in the School of Engineering, Emeritus

 BioEaton uses experiments and computational simulations to study the flow and heat transfer in complex turbulent flows, especially those relevant to turbomachinery, particle-laden flows, and separated flows, and to develop new techniques for precise control of gas and surface temperature during manufacturing processes.

 Clinical Assistant Professor, Pediatrics - Gastroenterology

 Current Research and Scholarly InterestsCurrent projects include:

--Alagille syndrome guidelines
+-Alagille syndrome and liver transplantation